yasserqureshi1/Sneaker-Monitors/README.md

 Please **star** this repository to increase the awareness of the project for others to use or add to.

-Check out the docs [here](https://yasserqureshi1.github.io/Sneaker-Monitors/)

 Join my Discord Server for code, sneakers and everything in-between!
-Join [here](https://discord.gg/b6zyJyCQUu)
+Join here: [discord.gg/YasCommunity](https://discord.gg/YasCommunity)

 ## About the Project
 This project is aimed at providing web-monitors for various sites to the sneaker community for free.
+A monitor is a tool that tracks and alerts about changes on website.
-The monitors currently notify if a restock or release occurs via Discord Webhook.
+These monitors currently notify if a restock or release occurs via Discord Webhook on popular sneaker releated websites.

 Today, competition to purchase sneakers is getting increasingly difficult with resellers using paid automated tools to give them a massive advantage over everyone else.
 As such, I have and will continue to develop monitors that will help those members that struggle to finally get the sneakers they want.